// roads

 // subscribe

-Today's entry is on Substack now: A Reunion
+Today's entry is on Substack now: Bin 7, Back Upper Left

 Roads dispatches go to Substack two weeks before they appear here.